TargetSolutions/slate/source/index.html.md

 ## day.trades
 > day.trades

-<code>trades</code> contains all accepted and finalized shift trades for the day.
+Contains all accepted and finalized shift trades for the day.

 ```json
 {